MATHEMATICS

 At Aston St Mary’s, in line with our Christian values, we aim for all of our pupils to:

-We have therefore chosen to use the Herts for Learning – Essentials Maths Planning, as this strongly implements our intent and embeds the mastery approach through carefully structured sequences which we adapt to meet the needs of our pupils.
+We have therefore chosen to use the Herts for Learning – Essentials Maths Planning, along with the Maths Hub resources, as this strongly implements our intent and embeds the mastery approach through carefully structured sequences which we adapt to meet the needs of our pupils.

-The HfL sequences are written as a spiral curriculum in which learning is built upon step by step, sequence by sequence and year on year.
-It is aspirational and ensures progression and coverage through the primary phase for pupils in mixed age classes of Years 1 & 2, Years 3 & 4 and Years 5 & 6.
+Starting from the early years, the HfL sequences are written as a spiral curriculum in which learning is built upon step by step, sequence by sequence and year on year.
+It is aspirational and ensures progression and coverage through the early years and primary phase for pupils in mixed age classes of Years 1 & 2, Years 2 & 3, Years 4 & 5 and Years 5 & 6.
 Concepts in the parallel year groups have been carefully aligned.
-In the case of Year 3 in Orchard, where a cross key stage occurs, children are taught as separate Year 2 and Year 3 classes to ensure that content and concepts can be taught effectively without crucial steps being missed out.
-Teachers assess prior learning before planning the sequences in order to determine the pitch and plan for differentiation.
+Teachers assess prior learning before planning the sequences in order to determine the pitch and plan for adaptions to meet all of our pupils needs.
 The HfL sequences enable access for all, through modelled examples of resources and pictorial representations, scaffolded practice examples, small step progression and highlighted opportunities for pupils to explore concepts at greater depth.

 We use a “depth rather than breadth” approach so that when children have mastered a concept during a unit or lesson, they continue to further their understanding at that level rather than just making the numbers bigger for example.
 Fundamental skills and knowledge are secured first.
 This often entails focussing on curriculum content in considerable depth at early stages.
 Resources and pictorial representations are used to support learning in most lessons and in all classes.
 This supports a deeper relational understanding which explains the reasons behind abstract methods and representations.